TayThorian/MasterBookVault/README.md

 - TSR9488 - The Return of Randal Morn
 - TSR9239 - FRC2 - Curse of the Azure Bonds
 - TSR1055 - The Horde
-- TSR9552 - Villains' Lorebook
-- TSR9519 - Undermountain The Lost Level
 - TSR9528 - Undermountain Maddgoth's Castle
 - TSR2106 - Forgotten Realms Adventures
 - TSR9465 - Book of Lairs
 - TSR9474 - The Moonsea
+- TSR1032 - Kara-Tur The Eastern Realms
 - TSR9509 - FOR10 - Warriors and Priests of the Realms
 - TSR1083 - Menzoberranzan
 - TSR1109 - City of Splendors